-Political unrest has way to a period of calm and stability in scenic Nicaragua.
+Political unrest has given way to a period of calm and stability in scenic Nicaragua.
 Yet the country has not quite escaped the stigma of the past, consequently not becoming the major tourist destination it deserves to be.

 However, the tourism industry is growing.
 Nature lovers will adore the rich tapestry of flora and fauna within this Central American wonderland.
 It is only a matter of time before more travellers appreciate what a lucky few have already found.